 What to do

 Starting a pardon application is always a positive step to take in improving oneself.
 It is also seen by employers as a sign of responsibility.
-It shows the sign of a changed man / woman.
-It is a desire to move on with life and leave mistakes in the past.

 Applicants often find that once their pardon has been granted, opportunities (for employment or otherwise) arise which would have previously seemed impossible.
 The removal of a Canadian criminal record is invaluable when considering a career, even if the chosen path does not require a criminal record search.